pelithne/k8s/workshop-no-sp.md

 kubernetesServiceConnection: 'the name of your AKS Service Connection'
 ````

 Save the file.
-This will trigger the pipeline to run.
+This will commit the file to your repo, and will trigger the pipeline to run.

 #### 3.7.3.5.
 Run pipeline